 Pattern Drift is not prediction theater.
 It is disciplined signal accumulation.
 It does not guarantee certainty.
 It improves timing.

-AI competitor research is useful in four specific ways.
+AI competitor research is useful in five specific ways.

 1. Classification.
 AI can sort raw observations into categories such as pricing, segment, feature emphasis, trust signals, sales friction, support model, and retention cues.